 This city is one that you’ll want to return to time and time again.
 From trendy “ruin pubs” to stunning UNESCO World Heritage Sites, it really has it all.
 For a luxurious weekend, take a stroll around the Castle district of Buda but consider staying in Pest for the vibrant nightlife.
 Budapest has more thermal springs than any other capital city, and some historical spas like the Gellert and the Széchenyi where you will see people playing chess in the water.
 However some of these can be a little tired around the edges.
 One that combines history with a stylish decor is the UNESCO World Heritage listed Racz Spa, built on the site of a medieval healing spring by the Omorovicza family.

-This pearl of the Renaissance oozes Italian flair, with famous museums such as the Uffizi and lesser-known sights such as the Vasari Corridor.
+This pearl of the Renaissance oozes Italian flair, with famous museums such as the Uffizi and hidden gems such as the Vasari Corridor.
 The passage connecting Palazzo Pitti with Palazzo Vecchio is not normally open to the general public but can be visited by booking a private tour.
 For one of the best views over the city, walk up to Piazzale Michelangelo via the Folon Rose Garden, with its artistic sculptures by Belgian artist Jean-Michel Folon.

 Many Germans consider Hamburg to be their favourite city and it’s easy to see why.
 With the 160 hectare Alster lake right in the centre, it has a huge range of activities for all the family to enjoy.
 The locals flock to the upmarket suburb of Blankenese and its beach when the weather warms up.
 The nearby Hotel Louis C. Jacob is a haven of calm, with a 2 Michelin starred restaurant overlooking the Elbe river.
 For a luxurious evening out, head to the world famous Opera House for a night of ballet or music.